IBM/universal-connectors/CONTRIBUTING.md

     git checkout -b myfork-main-pluginx myfork/main

 4. Cherry pick your feature or fix using _git cherry-pick_.
-Add a _--no-commit_ flag (_-n_) if you need to edit the commit before hand, and make sure your commits are signed off, as described above:
+Add a _--no-commit_ flag (_-n_) if you need to edit the commit before hand, and make sure your commits are signed off, as described in Legal section, below:
     ```bash
     git cherry-pick -n 432fbbc3
     # edit some files, or not, then